Jacox98/checkmk-fortios-ipsec/README.md

 3. Create a rule via Setup -> Agents -> Other Integrations -> Fortinet FortiGate IPsec and provide the API token.
 Adjust HTTPS port, disable TLS verification, scope to a VDOM, set the optional tunnel name, or add FortiOS filter expressions as needed.
 4. Assign the rule to the FortiGate host, then perform a service discovery to create per-tunnel services reporting status and RX/TX counters.

+## Publishing

+1. Update version metadata in `.mkp-builder.ini`, `extension.yml`, and `CHANGELOG.md`.
+2. Run `python -m compileall local` and `mkp-builder build` locally to validate the package.
+3. Commit the changes and create a git tag following the `v<version>` convention (e.g. `v2.3.0p34`).
+4. Push the tag or manually trigger the GitHub Actions workflow to produce the MKP artifact.
+5. Attach the generated `.mkp` file to the GitHub release or publish it on the Checkmk Exchange.

 ## License

 This project is licensed under the GPL-3.0.
 See [LICENSE](LICENSE) for details.